codeforamerica/tourserver/README.md

 `/media_items` - Media Items.
 Text, audio, and video.
 Saved locally using Paperclip.

-## Included API test pages
+## Included API test page

 `/public/api_demo.html` - Shows some basic canned use of the TourServer API

-`/public/newpoi.html` - Current semi-working (srsly) simple tour webapp.
-Can run via mobile browser or desktop.
+## Tour client

+The current rough testing version of the tour creation client code is in public/newPOI.[html|js].
+At the moment it's only likely to work in a PhoneGap mobile application.
+To create a mobile tour client, [create a PhoneGap project](http://docs.phonegap.com/en/2.6.0/guide_getting-started_index.md.html#Getting%20Started%20Guides) and link/copy newPOI.html into that project's www/index.html, and newPOI.js into www.